Get

 Wait until your cat is sitting somewhere comfortable.
 Take the collar out of the package, and place it close to your pet.
 Cats love investigating the world with their paws, noses, and mouths.
 Let your cat explore their new collar however they see fit.
 Give them plenty of time to get used to the smell and texture of the collar.

 If there’s no rush, consider leaving the collar for a few days in a place your cat enjoys hanging out to allow it to soak up some of your cat’s scent—it’ll smell less foreign to your pet once they start wearing it.
 Rub the collar in a bit of catnip before giving it to your cat to explore.
-They’ll begin associating the collar with the mellow sensation of a good catnip high.
+They’ll begin associating the collar with the mellow sensation of good catnip pleasure.

 2. Put the Collar on Your Cat